enriqueescobar-it/Kinito.LinkedIn/README.md

 ### Programming

-2. Deadlock
+1. Deadlock

 A deadlock in C# is a situation where two or more threads are frozen in their execution because they are waiting for each other to finish

-3. Composition is usually preferred to inheritance?
+2. Composition is usually preferred to inheritance?

-Inheritance exposes a subclass to details of its parent class implementation, that's why it's often said that inheritance breaks encapsulation (in a sense that you really need to focus on interfaces only not implementation, so reusing by sub classing is not always preferred)
+Inheritance exposes a subclass to details of its parent class implementation, that's why it's often said that inheritance breaks encapsulation (in a sense that you really need to focus on interfaces only not implementation, so reusing by sub classing is not always preferred).
+You can use inheritance and abstraction in a base level, put a Factory Pattern on top and on top of it use composition.

 ### Principles

-3. SOLID principle
+1. SOLID principle

 SOLID is an acronym of the following.